 When the ledger account is selected, the VAT rate set on the ledger account is entered automatically.
 You can change the VAT on each transaction.

 This is useful when transactions recorded against a particular ledger account, will use the same VAT rate most of time.
 For example, your sales are likely to be charged at the standard VAT rate so setting a default on the your sales ledger accounts may be useful.

 Where VAT is not required for particular ledger accounts, just choose No VAT.

-As choosing the right ledger account on a transaction is pretty important, we've set up ledger accounts so they only be selected on certain types of transaction.
+To help reduce errors, we've set up ledger accounts so they only be selected on certain types of transaction.

 For example, sales ledger accounts can be selected on sales transactions.

 The visibility check boxes determine which transactions the ledger account can

 Choose the most appropriate one for you business.
 All ledger accounts are available on journals and reports.